 That's because it's likely to take two shots, given three weeks apart, to provide protection.
 And it takes a week or two after the last shot for the vaccine to take full effect.

 The regular seasonal flu shot should be widely available in September.
-People over 50 are urged to be among the first to get that shot.
+People over 50 are urged to be among the first to get that shot. - Vaccines are being tested.

 Health officials presume the swine flu vaccine is safe and effective, but they're testing it to make sure.

 The federal government has begun studies in eight cities across the country to assess its effectiveness and figure out the best dose.
-Vaccine makers are doing their own tests as well.
+Vaccine makers are doing their own tests as well. - Help!
+Surrounded by swine flu.

 If an outbreak of swine flu hits your area before you're vaccinated, be extra cautious.

 Stay away from public gathering places like malls, sports events and churches.
 Try to keep your distance from people in general.
-Keep washing those hands and keep your hands away from your eyes, nose and mouth.
+Keep washing those hands and keep your hands away from your eyes, nose and mouth. - What if you get sick?

 If you have other health problems or are pregnant and develop flu-like symptoms, call your doctor right away.
 You may be prescribed Tamiflu or Relenza.
 These drugs can reduce the severity of swine flu if taken right after symptoms start.